jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

   import unittest
   ...

-and the terminal shows an :ref:`AttributeError`
+and the terminal shows :ref:`AttributeError`

 .. code-block:: python